2.2 Surrey Safeguarding Children Board

 - Armed Forces.

-In addition, the SSCB will make strategic links with other organisations and individuals, for example Drug Action Teams, the local MAPPA, dental health services, the Crown prosecution Service, either through inviting them to join the Board or through some other mechanism.
+In addition, the SSCP will make strategic links with other organisations and individuals, for example Drug Action Teams, the local MAPPA, dental health services, the Crown prosecution Service, either through inviting them to join the Board or through some other mechanism.

 7. Annual Business Plan